SpatialBench: Benchmarking Multimodal Large Language Models for Spatial Cognition: Spatial Cognition Ability Framework

 \subsection{Hierarchical Spatial Cognitive Taxonomy}

 Based on the cognitive map theory, we propose the first systematic and hierarchical framework for spatial cognition evaluation, capturing the progressive development of spatial understanding from perception to high-level reasoning.
-Unlike prior benchmarks that focus on isolated visual tasks, our taxonomy is ability-driven, which means that each level represents a distinct, measurable cognitive capacity that reflects a specific stage of spatial intelligence.
+Unlike prior benchmarks that focus on isolated visual tasks, our taxonomy is ability-driven, where each level represents a distinct, measurable cognitive capacity that reflects a specific stage of spatial intelligence.
 This hierarchical framework delineates spatial cognition into five progressive levels, each corresponding to a fundamental stage in the transition from sensory perception to deliberative reasoning: \textbf{observation (L1)}, \textbf{topology and relation(L2)}, \textbf{symbolic reasoning (L3)}, \textbf{causality (L4)}, and \textbf{planning (L5)}.
-Together, these levels illustrate the progressive process by which intelligent systems transform raw perceptual information into organized spatial reasoning.
+Together, these levels illustrate the progressive process by which intelligent systems transform raw perceptual information into organized spatial reasoning, as shown in Fig. \ref{fig:cognition}.

 \textbf{Observation.} The foundational level of spatial cognition is observation, where the model identifies objects and their attributes from visual inputs.
 This stage corresponds to the extraction of basic perceptual elements such as object category, color, shape, and size.